UHDI Distance Track Handbook

 6. Professional Membership and activities

-Interns are encouraged to apply for membership in the ADA (which automatically confers membership in the respective state dietetics association).
+Interns are encouraged to apply for membership in the AND (which automatically confers membership in the respective state dietetics association).

 7. Program-Associated Costs